SoftInstigate/restheart/security/README.md

 }
 ```

+The `handleRequest()` method is invoked only if the `resolve()` method returns true.

 Example interceptor implementations can be found in the package`io.uiam.plugins.interceptors.impl`.

-### Accessing the Request Content in a Request Interceptor
+### Accessing the Content in Request Interceptors

 In some cases, you need to access the request content.
-For example you need the request content in *Services*, to modify it with a `RequestInterceptor` or to implement an `AccessManager` that checks the content to authorize the request.
+For example you need the request content in *Services*, to modify it with a `PluggableRequestInterceptor` or to implement an `AccessManager` that checks the content to authorize the request.

  Accessing the content from the *HttpServerExchange* object using the exchange *InputStream* in proxied requests leads to an error because Undertow allows reading the content just once.

- In order to simplify accessing the content, the `Request.wrap(exchange).getContent()` helper method is available.
-It is very efficient since it uses the non blocking `RequestBufferingHandler` under to hood.
+ In order to simplify accessing the content, the `ByteArrayRequest.wrap(exchange).readContent()` and `JsonRequest.wrap(exchange).readContent()` helper methods are available.
+They are very efficient since they use the non blocking `RequestBufferingHandler` under to hood.
  However, since accessing the request content might lead to significant performance overhead, a *PluggableRequestInterceptor* that resolves the request and overrides the `requiresContent()` to return true must be implemented to make data available.

  `PluggableRequestInterceptor` defines the following method with a default implementation that returns false: